How do school bonds work?

 A school district’s tax rate consists of two parts:

-a) Maintenance and Operations (M&O) that funds the General Operating Fund, which pays for salaries, supplies, utilities, insurance, equipment, and the other costs of day-to-day operations; and
+a) Maintenance and Operations (M&O) which funds the General Operating Fund, which pays for salaries, supplies, utilities, insurance, equipment, and the other costs of day-to-day operations; and

-b) Debt Service (Interest & Sinking or I&S) which can be used for a variety of special purposes; for example, to finance facility construction and renovation projects, to acquire land, and to purchase capital equipment, such as technology, and vehicles, such as buses.
+b) Debt Service (Interest & Sinking or I&S) which can be used for a variety of special purposes, assuming voter approval.
+For example, they may finance facility construction and renovation projects, acquire land, or purchase capital equipment, such as technology, and vehicles, such as buses

 Where does the I&S money come from?